yi-editor/yi/yi-intero/README.md

 should think of a solution that doesn't require a ton of packages that only contain keybindings.

-### Integration of results

-Difficulty: Varying between Easy and Medium

-Right now we just show the result of an action in a split window.
-The results should be parsed and properly handeled.

-For example the `:uses` command should open a fullscreen window in which a list of uses are displayed.
-The user should be able to choose from a list of uses which he wants to view.
-The Yi.Dired file choosing mechanism is similar so it should be possible to reuse some of its code.

 ### Completion

 Difficulty: Easy->Medium->Hard (more functionality is more difficulty)